jpnorair/birdmon/README.md

 * libcurl
 * libtalloc (2.1.4 - 2.1.17 are tested)

-### Building via hbgw_middleware
+### Building via HB Distribution

-BirdMon is part of the HBuilder Middleware group, so the easiest way to build it is via the `hbgw_middleware` repository.
+BirdMon is part of the [HB Distribution](https://github.com/jpnorair/hbdist).
+The easiest way to build it is via that distribution, which will include all the dependencies which are not readily available in mainstream package managers.

 1. Install external dependencies.
-2. Clone/Download hbgw_middleware repository, and `cd` into it.
+2. Clone/Download [hbdist](https://github.com/jpnorair/hbdist) repository, and `cd` into it.
 3. Do the normal: `make all; sudo make install`
 4. Everything will be installed into a `/opt/` directory tree.
 Make sure your `$PATH` has `/opt/bin` in it.

-### Building without hbgw_middleware
+### Building without hbdist

-If you want to build BirdMon outside of the hbgw_middleware repository framework, you'll need to clone/download the following HBuilder repositories.
+If you want to build BirdMon outside of the hbdist repository framework, you'll need to clone/download the following repositories.
 You should have all these repo directories stored flat inside a root directory.

 * _hbsys
 * argtable